Preston, Lancashire: Church buildings

-St. John's Minster, formerly the Church of St John the Evangelist and prior to the reformation; St Wilfrid's Parish Church, is located on Church Street, in the centre of the city.
+St. John's Minster, formerly the Church of St John the Evangelist and St Wilfrid's Parish Church, prior to the reformation, is located on Church Street, in the centre of the city.
 From its origin, it has been the parish church of Preston.
 The church of St George the Martyr, located on Georges Road, was founded in 1723.
 One of the many large active Roman Catholic parish churches is St Thomas of Canterbury and the English Martyrs, located on Garstang Road.